 The Eighth Judicial District Court is located in and serves all of Clark County, Nevada and is established in the Nevada Constitution in Article Six, Section Six and is currently delineated in NRS chapter three.
 Nevada's court system structure includes seven Supreme Court justices, three Court of Appeals judges, eleven Judicial Districts, seventeen County Courts, and eight City Courts.
 The Eighth Judicial District was originally established in 1929 to serve Clark and Lincoln counties.
 However, growth in southern Nevada led to a change in 1945 when the legislature set the boundaries of the Eighth District to serve only Clark County.
 The Court currently serves more than 2.2 million citizens and handles civil claims with a value of more than \$15,000, felonies and gross misdemeanor criminal cases, family and juvenile cases, and appeals from justice and municipal courts.
-During the past year, the Court managed 97,937 new filings with fifty-eight elected judges, thirteen hearing masters, and six hundred fifty-three full and part-time employees.

 The Court is administered under a strong Chief Judge as delineated in NRS 3.025 and Eighth Judicial District Court Rule 1.30.
 The Chief Judge appoints Presiding Judges of the Civil, Criminal, and Family Divisions, the Court Executive Officer, and an Executive Committee of judges to assist in the administration and business of the Court.
 The Chief Judge is elected for a two-year term and by election may be extended by two years.
 Under the direction of the Chief Judge, the Court Executive Officer is responsible for the administration of the rules, policies and directives of the district court.
-In addition to a list of duties described in EDCR 1.50, the Court Executive Officer is designated as the Clerk of the Court.
+In addition to a list of duties described in Eighth Judicial District Court Rules (EDCR) 1.50, the Court Executive Officer is designated as the Clerk of the Court.